WillMcIntosh/TheCompleteWebDevelopment/README.md

     Hosted on <a href='http://willmcintosh.thecompletewebhosting.com/Websites/Stopwatch/' target='_blank' rel='nofollow'>TheCompleteWebHosting</a> provided by the class.

 ### Drawing App
   Drawing App with the ability to change the thickness and colour of the lines drawn, as well as save drawings to local storage.
 Developed using HTML5 Canvas and jQuery.
+After a brief intro to HTML Canvas, the logic of the app was laid out in a lecture.
+I had to follow along with the video this time as I was fairly unfamiliar with canvas.
   Hosted on <a href='http://willmcintosh.thecompletewebhosting.com/Websites/Drawing-App/' target='_blank' rel='nofollow'>TheCompleteWebHosting</a> provided by the class.